-Couple of suggestions: Add lentils for a gluten-free side dish.
-Or, for a copious salad, add arugula, baby green mix or spinach and sprinkle with feta or goat cheese.
+For a copious salad, add arugula, baby green mix, or spinach and sprinkle with feta or goat cheese.

-In a large pasta pot place the whole green acorn squash and cover with water.
+In a large stockpot place the whole green acorn squash and cover it with water.
 Bring to a full boil.
 Turn off the heat and let it simmer in the hot water for 5 minutes.

 Drain and cut into wedges and remove the internal seeds.
 Do not remove outer green skin, easier to handle.